swagging-post/Blooket-Cheat-GUI-aka-Swaggers-GUI/README.md

 <details><summary><h3>What happened to Minesraft2 and 05Konz?</h3></summary>

-Minesraft2 was sent a cease and desist from Blooket and 05Konz got his account perm banned, so I offered to take over since they wouldn't be able to.
+Minesraft2 was sent a cease and desist from Blooket and 05Konz was perm banned, so I took over since they wouldn't be able to and try to fix the cheats.
 </details>

 <details>